ScottKirvan/UE_QuickLaunch/README.md

 ![](notes/images/Pasted%20image%2020230907163215.png)

-Clicking **OK** creates and launches an Unreal project based on a [Minimal uproject](https://gist.github.com/ScottKirvan/84d287bafed19a1e9f0b8764ba21ceb8) file.
+Clicking **OK** creates and launches an Unreal project based on a [minimal unreal project](https://gist.github.com/ScottKirvan/84d287bafed19a1e9f0b8764ba21ceb8) (`uproject`) file.
 The new project will be identical to creating a new UE4 "Blank" template project from the Launcher.
 In UE5 there are some [differences you may want to be aware of](#Caveats).

 If you, like me, always enable the same bunch of plugins and project settings every time you start a new Unreal project, you can save some manual project initialization steps and use a QuickLaunch [Template project](#Template%20project) instead.